 Once again, evolution programmed dogs to be this way.
 Dog noses are equipped with turbinates which are intricate mazes made of bone.
 Turbinates control how air moves through the dog's nose providing an increased surface area.

 This helped amplify a dog's reception of smell.
-Long noses helped accommodate these turbinates.
-However, they came with a price: a blind spot down the middle of the dog's face.
+Long noses helped accommodate these turbinates, granting a very large surface area for breathed air to pass over.
+However, they came with a price: a blind spot right down the middle of the dog's face.

 Did you know?
 Some dog breeds have better vision than others.
 A sighthound's vision is known for being superior.
 Sighthounds are known for having a peripheral vision approaching 270 degrees and a "visual streak," which is a horizontally aligned area in the retina lined up with ganglion cells.
 This helped them spot prey over the wide-open lands in the desert.

 Labradors and golden retrievers are known to have decent eyesight too because sharp vision was needed in order to locate downed birds from a distance.
 On the other hand, German shepherds and Rottweilers are known for being rather short-sighted.

 Now That You Know...

 As seen, dogs have good reasons for not seeing things right in front of them.
 While dogs can't see colors as humans and may fail to see things right in front of them or detect the most minute details, the trade-off is that they excel in seeing in dim light and are fast to identify movement especially at a distance.